ullataponen/Voyage11-prework/README.md

 ## What does it do?

-Once ready, this project will include a responsive website template.
+This project includes a responsive website template based on the [Conquer Template](https://www.free-css.com/free-css-templates/page196/conquer).

 ## How does it work?

-The site can be opened on internet browser.
+The site can be opened on internet browser (preferably Google Chrome or Mozilla Firefox, site is not fully supported in other browsers).
+Site can be accessed [here] (https://ullataponen.github.io/Voyage11-prework/).

 ## Who will use this project?